dataiku/solutions-contrib/README.md

 - Two python environments : **bs_projects_manager** To run the bs_projects_manager.py script for updating commons or creating / pulling a webapp project and **webapps_code_studio** env that comes with flask to run the webapp backend
 - Pulling the bs_script_manager.py to your code studio workspace
 - Adding typescript to Vscode for intellisense
-- Installing NodeJS, npm, yarn, git and pnpm by default
+- Installing NodeJS, npm, yarn, and pnpm by default
+- Installing the latest version of git

 Once your code studio is created you will have three windows: VS Code, dev and frontend, we will only be using two: VS Code for coding and launching scripts & dev to see the webapp.